Black-Eagles/Encord/README.md

 # Encord
-Encord is a self-hosted App to get organized better and work together more efficiently
+Encord is a one-app-all-features platform to chat, post, blog, etc.